yaoakifumi/Ppul-reference-transcriptome/de-novo-assembly.md

 ```

-# Data curation by other methods
+# Data curation using other methods
 We also conducted other methods for curation.

 ## CD-HIT-EST